neondatabase/website/content/docs/introduction/plans.md

 ### Scale

-The Scale plan includes the following usage:
+The Scale plan includes everything in the Launch plan plus the following:

 - Up to 50 Neon projects
 - Up to 50 GiB of data storage
 - Up to 3000 total compute hours/month for all computes in all projects
+- Higher limits for the following Neon features:
+  - [Compute sizes](#compute-size): Computes with up to 7 vCPUs and 28 GB RAM.
+  - [Point-in-time Recovery](#point-in-time-recovery): Recover data to a point in time up to **30 days** in the past

-Scale plan users can pay for compute hours beyond the 3000 compute hours/month and additional storage.
+Scale plan users can access extra compute hours beyond the 3000 compute hours/month and additional storage.
 Extra compute hours and storage are billed automatically.
 Please refer to our [pricing](https://neon.tech/pricing) page for the per-hour compute cost and the cost for additional storage.

-In addition, Scale plan users have access to the following Neon features:

-- [Compute sizes](#compute-size): Computes with up to 7 vCPUs and 28 GB RAM.
-- [Autoscaling](#autoscaling): Scale compute size on demand
-- [Branching](#branching): The maximum number of branches supported by Neon (100 soft limit, 500 hard limit).
-If you need more than 100 branches, contact [Neon Support](/docs/introduction/support).
-- [Point-in-time Recovery](#point-in-time-recovery): Recover data to a point in time up to **30 days** in the past
-- [IP Allow](#ip-allow): Restrict access to specific IP addresses or ranges
-- [SOC 2 Report](#soc-2-report): Access to Neon's SOC 2 Report
-- [Autosuspend](#autosuspend): Configure how often a compute scales to zero
-- [Regions](#regions): Neon's Sclae plan is available in all supported regions
-- [Project sharing](#project-sharing): Share projects with any Neon user account
-- [Read replicas](#read-replicas): Scale applications with read replicas
-- [Logical replication](#logical-replication): Replicate data from Neon with Postgres logical replication support

 Scale plan users have access to **Priority** Neon support, which includes priority access to the Neon Support team via support tickets.
 For more information, Neon plans are outlined on our [Support](/docs/introduction/support) page.